-girl names starting with GGirl names starting with G come with all sorts of appealing qualities.
+Girl names starting with G come with all sorts of appealing qualities.
 They’re glam and graceful, glowing, and good-hearted.

 Or it that too much G?

-The fifteenth most popular letter for girls’ names in the US for the year 2022, G names for girls fall smack in the middle.
+The fifteenth most popular letter for girls’ names in the US for the year 2024, G names for girls fall smack in the middle.
 It’s not the chart-topping A or the obscure U.

 What’s more, we’ve always loved at least some G girl names.
 In an earlier age, Gertrude, Gladys, and Geraldine were everybody’s go-tos.
 Times have changed, though, and another group of G baby girl names top the charts today.

-Read on for some of the best baby names beginning with G for a daughter!
+Read on for some of the best baby names beginning with G for a daughter.

 GIRL NAMES STARTING WITH G IN THE US TOP 1000

-GIANNA (#22)
+GIANNA (#23)

-GRACE (#35)
+GRACE (#40)

 An old-school virtue name, Grace manages to feel specifically religious and generically good, all at once.
 Maybe it’s because of the phrase “grace under pressure.”
 Grace can be prim and proper, or athletic and fearless – but is probably best described as a little bit of both.
-It’s a straight-up word name we’ve been using as a first for so long it feels traditional, more a sister for Alice than Sky.
+It’s a straight-up word name we’ve been using as a first for so long it feels traditional, more a sister for Alice than an alternative to Sky.

-GENESIS (#65)
+GENESIS (#55)

 Genesis likely appeals to some parents who consider Grace, too.
 After all, it’s also a word name with significant spiritual overtones, but a meaning that extends beyond religion.
 Genesis ultimately comes from a Greek word meaning origin.
 It signals a beginning – an auspicious meaning for a child’s name, whether or not its status as the first book of the Bible appeals to you.
 With the easy nickname Gen, it reminds us of Genevieve and Jennifer.
 Except no one was using Genesis as a given name until the 1970s, coinciding with the rise of the rock band.

-GABRIELLA (#89)
+GABRIELLA (#106)

 The angel Gabriel – “God is my strength” – served as a messenger in the Bible.
 While it’s always seen some use in the US, Gabriel started to rise in the 1970s.
 French feminine form Gabrielle became a Top 100 favorite in the 1990s.
 And in the 2000s, the Italian Gabriella took over as the most popular version for girls.
 It arrived just as we embraced Isabella and all of the -ella names.
 Today it’s falling slightly, along with Spanish spelling Gabriela, but all remain familiar favorites.

-GEORGIA (#162)
+GEORGIA (#110)

 GENEVIEVE (#165)

-GEMMA (#197)
+GEMMA (#203)

 The Italian word for gem, Gemma owes a little something to Emma and Jenna, and something more to the rise of G names like Gianna.
 While it’s not as classically Italian as, say, Francesca or Maria, Gemma has plenty of history.
 Dante Aligheri’s wife was Gemma, all the way back in thirteenth century Florence.
 It’s a sparkly name, but also a straightforward one.

-GRACIE (#257)
+GRACIE (#248)

 Take elegant, enduring Grace and transport her to a playground.
 Gracie carries all the history of just Grace, but sounds more like a sparky sister for Sadie than an early twentieth century debutante.